colinaut/alpinejs-plugin-simple-validate/README.md

 * 1.7.20: added observer for `required` attribute on fields and `disabled` attribute on fields and fieldsets.
 Now x-validate reacts to changes to these attributes so you can use AlpineJS :required and :disabled to set them.
 * 1.7.22: added `validate-on-submit` option to automatically validate on submit
 * 1.7.23: fix for submit so that it double checks validation on fields.
 There was a bug where if the user hit return and didn't tab out of a field it didn't update.
-* 1.7.26: fix for 1.7.25 break.
-Also fixes issue for multiple forms so that error messages have unique ids
+* 1.7.27: fix for 1.7.25 break where id based error messages stopped working.
+Also fixes issue for multiple forms so that error messages have unique ids.

 ## Simple Usage